-The principal office of the Corporation in the State of Florida shall be located in the City of West Palm Beach, County of Palm Beach.
-The Corporation may have such other offices, either within or without the State of Florida, as the Board of Directors may designate or as the business of the Corporation may require from time to time.
+The principal office of the Corporation in the State of Florida shall be in the City of West Palm Beach, County of Palm Beach.
+The Corporation may have other offices, either within or without the State of Florida, as the Board of Directors may designate or as the business of the Corporation may require from time to time.

 Section 3.
 Dues Deductions from Young Lawyers Section.
 The Corporation shall cause to be deducted thirty-five percent (35%) of the dues collected from members of the Corporation for membership in the Young Lawyers Section of the Corporation (“YLS Dues Deduction”).
 The YLS Dues Deduction shall be used at the discretion of the Corporation.